RunestoneInteractive/RunestoneServer/pip2/source/Files/AlternativeFileReadingMethods.rst

 Alternative File Reading Methods
 --------------------------------

-In addition to the ``for`` loop, Python provides three other methods to read data from the input file.
-You don't really need to use all of them, but in case you encounter them, here's what they do.
+Once you have a file "object", the thing returned by the open function, Python provides three methods to read data from that object.
+The ``read()`` method returns the entire contents of the file as a single string (or just some characters if you provide a number as an input parameter.
+The ``readlines`` method returns the entire contents of the entire file as a list of strings, where each item in the list is one line of the file.
 The ``readline`` method reads one line from the file and returns it as a string.
-The string returned by ``readline`` will contain the newline character at the end.
-This method returns the empty string when it reaches the end of the file.
-The ``readlines`` method returns the contents of the entire file as a list of strings, where each item in the list represents one line of the file.
-It is also possible to read the entire file into a single string with ``read``. :ref:`Table 2 <filemethods2a>` summarizes these methods and the following session shows them in action.
+The strings returned by ``readlines`` or ``readline`` will contain the newline character at the end.  :ref:`Table 2 <filemethods2a>` summarizes these methods and the following session shows them in action.

 .. _filemethods2a: